AI Programming Languages: What to Know in 2026

 Written by Coursera Staff • Updated on

 AI is an essential part of the modern development process, and knowing suitable AI programming languages can help you succeed in the job market.
-Explore popular coding languages and other details that will be helpful in 2024.
+Explore popular coding languages and other details that will be helpful this year.

-[Featured Image] A student takes an online course in which she'll learn about various AI programming languages, like Python and Java, on her laptop from home.
+[Featured Image] A student takes an online course in which they'll learn about various AI programming languages, like Python and Java, on their laptop from home.

 AI is rapidly evolving.
 Likewise, AI jobs are steadily increasing, with in-demand roles like machine learning engineers, data scientists, and software engineers often requiring familiarity with the technology.
 If you’re considering working in AI or want to experiment with it, knowing the right language and remaining up-to-date on the state of programming can help you weather the changes AI brings across various industries.